-The graph below plots monthly average TSI 62% Fe iron ore spot price for deliveries to China and clearly identifies spot market price recovery since 2018.
-The Brazilian dam failure impact peaked in mid-2019 after which the market returned to the US\$80-90/t price level for the rest of calendar 2019.
-In calendar mid-2020 Brazil is emerging as the country with the second highest number of COVID-19 deaths which has slowed iron ore production and reduced supply to the seaborne market, facilitating the price surge to over US\$100/t.
+The graph below plots monthly average TSI 62% Fe delivered China, spot prices and clearly shows how the spot market price has recovered strongly since 2018.
+The Brazilian tailings dam failure impact peaked in mid-2019 after which the market returned to the US\$80-90/t price level for the remainder of calendar 2019.
+Brazil is now emerging as a country with the second highest COVID-19 impact, slowing iron ore production and reducing seaborne market supply, in-part underpinning the price surge above US\$100/t.

-Against the backdrop of these new iron ore seaborne market dynamics, the market outlook is more positive and improving fundamentals underpin a sustained price recovery.
-In May 2020, research firm, Fitch Solutions, led a re-rating of the sector by raising its iron ore price forecast to US\$85/t, US\$90/t and US\$85/t for 2020, 2021 and 2022, respectively.
-Since this May forecast, iron ore has outperformed expectations by surging above US\$100/t in June 2020.
+Against the backdrop of the new seaborne iron ore market dynamics and improving fundamentals, the outlook is more positive for a sustained price recovery.
+In May 2020, research firm, Fitch Solutions, led a re-rating of the sector by increasing its iron ore price forecast to US\$85/t, US\$90/t and US\$85/t for 2020, 2021 and 2022, respectively.
+Since this May forecast, iron ore price has outperformed expectations by surging toward an average US\$110/t in July 2020.

-Our 2015 Joyce Lake feasibility study assumed an iron ore selling price of US\$95/t (on a less favourable USD-CAD exchange rates than today), the current spot price, exchange rate and several other factors, now place our flagship project in positive economic territory.
+Our 2015 Joyce Lake feasibility study assumed an iron ore selling price of US\$95/t (on a less favourable USD-CAD exchange rate than today), the current spot price, exchange rate and several other factors, now place our flagship project in positive economic territory.